dedeogluhu/YouShouldDraw/README.md

 yarn install
 ```

-### Builds the Vue frontend
+### Creates the production build for Vue frontend
 ```
 yarn build
 ```

-### Runs the Expressjs server after you build the frontend
+### Runs the Expressjs server (should fully work after you build the frontend)
 ```
 yarn serve
 ```

-### Runs the Vue dev server if you don't want to work with the backend service
+### Runs the Vue development server
 ```
 yarn client
 ```

 # Contribution

 Feel free to create issues or create pull requests.
 Any help is much appreciated.

 You could start by looking at the [trello page](https://trello.com/b/B5WEdPo3/drawing-app)

-I would love to get a feedback from a UI/UX designer.

 # License : [MIT](https://github.com/dedeogluhu/YouShouldDraw/blob/main/LICENSE)
 ```